MicrosoftDocs/machine-learning-server-docs/microsoft-r/python/how-to-revoscalepy-jupyter-nb-config.md

 sudo /usr/bin/anaconda/bin/jupyter kernelspec install /opt/microsoft/mlserver/9.2.1/libraries/jupyter/kernels/MMLSPy
 ```

-Or, do the following steps (it should produce the same results):
+## Check kernel installation

+Verify the file is in the expected location.

 1. Run `jupyter –data-dir` from the node on which Jupyter Notebook Server is installed.
 2. Note the path returned by `-data-dir`.
 This is where Jupyter stores its data directories, including kernels.
+3. Navigate to the folder.
+You should see **MMLSPy** listed.

-3. Copy the **MMLSPy** directory from `/opt/microsoft/mlserver/9.2.1/libraries/kernels/` to the kernels subdirectory under the data directory.
+If the installation command did not succeed, you can manually copy the **MMLSPy** directory from `/opt/microsoft/mlserver/9.2.1/libraries/kernels/` to the kernels subdirectory under the data directory.

 You might need to restart your server in order for the server to pick up the kernel.

-## Test the configuration
+## Use the MMLSPy notebook option

 In Jupyter dashboard, click **New** to create a new notebook.
 You should see the new kernel (MMLSPy) in the drop down.